TalariaSoftware/ncmanager-help/committees/add-members.md

     of your NC bylaws
     to find out the process
     for your NC.
-    If the bylaws are do not specify,
+    If the bylaws do not specify,
     Robert's Rules of Order
-    describe ways the committee members
+    describes ways the committee members
     may be appointed.
     RONR (12<sup>th</sup>&nbsp;ed.)
 50:11-17